pauwels-labs/flux-infra/README.md

   namespace it's going to be in (e.g. cert-manager.
 The serviceAccountName should helm-controller if it's a HelmRelease, and kustomize-controller if it's a kustomize overlay.

+- Make sure to add --issuer-ambient-credentials=true or --cluster-issuer-ambient-credentials=true to enable IRSA

 ### Install AWS load balancer controller